 Dr Anthony Cree established the foundation in 2003.
 The ALF was originally operated out of Ballarat, Victoria for local Indigenous students, but within a short period of time, he expanded the tutorials and mentoring to surrounding districts.
 Since 2003, the ALF has grown into a national organisation with many partners serving tens of thousands of individuals, family and community members right across Australia.

 Dr Cree has held a range of administrative and lecturer positions over the last thirty years at a number of local and international universities.
 Dr Cree studied at Oxford University UK and Monash University in Australia.
 Dr Cree still maintains a lecturing and administrative position at Victoria University (Melbourne, Australia) and also a visiting fellowship at National Louis University in Chicago, USA.
-Dr Cree was awarded membership of the Order of Australia (OAM) in 2003 for his outstanding work with the Victoria Day Council, and the advancement of Victoria.
+In 2000, Dr Cree was awarded the United Nations Volunteer Medal (for education) and in 2003, he was awarded membership of the Order of Australia (OAM) for his outstanding work with the Victoria Day Council, and the advancement of Victoria.

 Mr John Campbell

 John is another foundation member of the ALF Board.
 An experienced and successful businessman with extensive connections to the telecommunications Industry, John brings business and treasury acumen to the board.